hichame-aniter/cicd-k8s-aws/README.md

-# CI/CD Kubenetes on AWS
+# CI/CD inside Kubernetes on AWS
-Deploying a kubernetes cluster and a cicd pipeline using terraform, ansible on aws
+Deploying a kubernetes cluster on aws and a cicd pipeline inside it using terraform, ansible ans bash

 ## Steps